Maintaining Constant Email Automation in Shared Mailbox Azure Logic Applications

 # Additional logic to handle the email sending operation

-1. Question: What is the principle of least privilege, and why is it important?
+1. What is the least privilege principle, and why is it significant?